-- Delta Dental Standard DPPO Plan, a lower-cost plan that includes coverage for preventive/ diagnostic services, with higher out-of-pocket costs for basic and major services and no orthodontia coverage. - Delta Dental Enhanced with Orthodontia DPPO Plan, a higher-cost plan per paycheck that includes basic and major services, as well as orthodontia coverage.
+Delta Dental Standard DPPO Plan, a lower-cost plan that includes coverage for preventive/diagnostic services, with higher out-of-pocket costs for basic and major services and no orthodontia coverage.

+Delta Dental Enhanced with Orthodontia DPPO Plan, a higher-cost plan per paycheck that includes coverage for preventive/diagnostic services with lower out-of-pocket costs for basic and major services, as well as orthodontia coverage.